Agenda: 24-26 March 2026

 Intellectus IA Ecosystem: Built for the Intelligence Mindset

-Ivan Poczynok, Presales Analyst, TRG12:30-13:30 Seminar
+Ivan Poczynok, Presales Analyst, TRG12:30-13:15 Session A

-Presented by 7Generation12:30-13:30 Session B
+Presented by 7Generation

 This track is only open to Law Enforcement, Public Safety and Government Intelligence Community Attendees

-Presented by Blu5 Group
+Presented by SIO

 16:15-17:00